A CHEAP DAY OUT

 Panels illustrating the Thames Frost Fair (walkway under Southwark Bridge)

-The massive former turbine hall in Tate Modern
+The massive former turbine hall and tanks in Tate Modern

 streetmap